Connect with us

 A beautiful application on a weak platform will fail.
 A simple application on a strong platform will work.
 The platform determines what the user experiences, even though users never see it.

-Industry analysis suggests that organizations that invest in infrastructure before features report significantly fewer downtime incidents than those that build features first and fix infrastructure later.
+Organizations that invest in infrastructure before features are known to experience fewer downtime incidents than those that build features first and fix infrastructure later.

 The Infrastructure Reality in Nigeria